 Since first becoming available in 1960, the birth control pill has gone through four generations, with each generation of combination pill using different types of progestin.
 First-generation pills are still used today, but generations 2 through 4 are now more popular and, in fact, are all available options in our shop.
 But newer may not always mean it’s the best fit for you.
 Weighing different potential side-effects, risks, and costs will help you decide which pill to use.

 This set of pills, including Protec (50PHP), contains the progestin levonorgestrel.
-Of all the generations, it has the lowest risk of venous thrombosis (a blood clot in your veins) but has the highest risk of other side effects like acne, weight gain, breakthrough bleeding, and nausea.
+Of all the generations, it has the lowest risk (not much lower) of venous thrombosis (a blood clot in your veins) but has the highest risk of other side effects like acne, water retention, breakthrough bleeding, and nausea.

 This set of pills includes Cybelle (500PHP), which contains the progestin cyproterone acetate.
-It has a higher risk of venous thrombosis than second-generation pills, but can be very effective for managing acne, excessive body hair growth, hair loss, and polycystic ovary syndrome (PCOS).
+It has a higher risk (not much higher) of venous thrombosis than second-generation pills, but can be very effective for managing acne, excessive body hair growth, hair loss, and polycystic ovary syndrome (PCOS).

 This set of pills includes Liza (680PHP) and Lizelle (720PHP), which both use the progestin drospirenone.
 The difference between the two options is Lizelle has a lower estrogen dose, which can be good for those who may be sensitive to estrogen side-effects and also lowers the risk of venous thrombosis.
-Like third generation pills, this generation has a higher risk of clots than second-generation options but can be very effective for managing acne, excessive body hair growth, hair loss, and PCOS.
+Like third generation pills, this generation has a higher risk of clots (not much higher) than second-generation options but can be very effective for managing acne, excessive body hair growth, hair loss, and PCOS.
 They’ve also shown to help reduce PMS symptoms and are most recommended for women worried about mood swings due to birth control pills.

 WEIGHING RISKS vs SIDE-EFFECTS